Glow Worm Ultimate 30C Boiler Review [And the Best Alternatives]

-If you’re looking for a budget boiler, Glow Worm is a brand that you’ve probably come across when searching online.
-And, in the next 5-minutes in our Glow Worm Ultimate boiler review, we’re going to cover everything you need to know to determine if this is the right boiler for you.
+If you’re looking for a budget boiler, your online search may have led you to the Glow Worm brand.
+And, in the next 5 minutes, our Glow Worm Ultimate 30C boiler review will cover everything you need to know to decide if this boiler is right for you.

 Glow Worm Ultimate Boiler Sizing

-The biggest question we get asked when discussing any boiler review, is whether to choose Worcester Bosch instead.
+The biggest question we get asked when reviewing any boiler is whether to choose a Worcester Bosch model instead.
 Now, we’re not in the game of spending money for the sake of it, but Glow Worm are typically known as a budget brand.
 And low boiler prices tend to equate to one of two things:

 - Low Quality